 1. Price Your Items Competitively

-It’s probably obvious that price is king when it comes to winning the Buy Box, but that does not mean there has to be a race to the bottom for every product.
+Price is king when it comes to winning the Buy Box, but that does not mean there has to be a race to the bottom.
 If your offer is competitively priced and you are considered a good buying choice based on your other seller metrics, you are going to be in the Buy Box rotation.

 Third-party rule-based pricing works in much the same way but typically gives you more options to choose from.
 You’ll often be able to change how you compete based on the competition’s fulfillment type or ratings, what to do when you’re the only seller for a product, and how to react when a product isn’t eligible for the Buy Box.